Chapter 2 - Eligibility Requirements

 If a principal asylee no longer meets the definition of a refugee and his or her asylum status is terminated, then a derivative asylee is also no longer eligible to adjust status.

 “Nunc pro tunc,” meaning “now for then,” refers to cases where a derivative asylee who is ineligible to adjust status as a derivative asylee may file for and be granted asylum in his or her own right and the grant may be dated as of the date of the original principal’s asylum grant.
-Any alien who is physically present in the United States regardless of status may apply for asylum.
+Any noncitizen who is physically present in the United States regardless of status may apply for asylum.
 In certain cases, the nunc pro tunc process may enable a derivative asylee who is ineligible to adjust as a derivative to become a principal asylee and eligible to adjust status.

 Like any other asylum application filed with USCIS, these cases are handled by the Asylum Division of the Refugee, Asylum and International Operations (RAIO) Directorate.
 New asylum applications can be filed by derivative asylees requesting to be considered as principal applicants.